MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/indexeddb.md

 ---
 title: View and change IndexedDB data
-description: How to view and change IndexedDB data with the Application tool and snippets.
+description: How to view and change IndexedDB data by using the Application tool and snippets.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual